Dissolve (filmmaking)

-In the post-production process of film editing and video editing, a dissolve (sometimes called a lap dissolve) is a type of film transition in which one sequence fades over another.
+In the post-production process of film and video editing, a dissolve (sometimes called a lap dissolve) is a type of film transition in which one sequence fades over another.
 The terms fade-out (also called fade to black) and fade-in are used to describe a transition to and from a blank image.
 This is in contrast to a cut, where there is no such transition.
-A dissolve overlaps two shots for the duration of the effect, usually at the end of one scene and the beginning of the next, but may be used in montage sequences also.
-Generally, but not always, the use of a dissolve is held to indicate that a period of time has passed between the two scenes.
+A dissolve overlaps two shots for the duration of the effect, usually at the end of one scene and the beginning of the next, but may also be used in montage sequences.
+Generally, but not always, the use of a dissolve is held to indicate that a time has passed between the two scenes.
 Also, it may indicate a change of location or the start of a flashback.

 Creation of effect

-In film, this effect is usually created with an optical printer by controlled double exposure from frame to frame.
-In linear video editing or a live television production, the same effect is created by interpolating voltages of the video signal.
+In the film, this effect is usually created with an optical printer by controlling double exposure from frame to frame.
+In linear video editing or live television production, the same effect is created by interpolating the voltages of two synchronized video signals.
 In non-linear video editing, a dissolve is done using software, by interpolating gradually between the RGB values of each pixel of the image.
 The audio track optionally cross-fades between the soundtracks.